Madvith-d/campus-connect/README.md

 Campus Connect is a Progressive Web App that can be installed on mobile devices and desktops:

 ### Mobile Installation
-1. Open the app in your mobile browser
+1. Open the app in your mobile browser (Chrome, Safari, Firefox)
-2. Look for "Add to Home Screen" option
+2. Look for "Add to Home Screen" option in the browser menu
 3. Follow the installation prompts
+4. The app will appear on your home screen like a native app

 ### Desktop Installation
 1. Open the app in Chrome/Edge
 2. Click the install icon in the address bar
 3. Click "Install" in the popup
+4. The app will be available in your applications folder

+### PWA Features
+- **Offline Support**: Works without internet connection
+- **Native App Feel**: Full-screen experience without browser UI
+- **Push Notifications**: Get notified about events and updates
+- **Background Sync**: Data syncs when connection is restored
+- **Responsive Design**: Adapts to any screen size automatically

 ## 🔐 User Roles & Permissions